devleaks/TouchPortal-X-Plane-UDP/docs/install.md

 # Installation and Tests

 1. Enable UDP access in X-Plane.
-2. In Touch Portal, import the `X-Plane Demo Page.tpz2`
+1. In Touch Portal, import the `TouchPortal-X-Plane-UDP_vX.Y_???.tpp` plugin corresponding to your operating system (`???`).
-3. In Touch Portal, import the `TouchPortal-X-Plane-UDP_vX.Y_???.tpp` plugin corresponding to your operating system (`???`).
+1. In Touch Portal, import the `X-Plane Demo Page.tpz2`
-4. In Touch Portal, create a value named pagepath.
+1. In Touch Portal, create a value named pagepath.
-5. In Touch Portal, import the flow `Page-Switch.tpe`.
+1. In Touch Portal, import the event `Page-Switch.tpe`.

 After importing, restart Touch Portal as required.